-Stoke Hill Infant and Nursery School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).
+Stoke Hill Junior School has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).

-Stoke Hill Infant and Nursery School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+Stoke Hill Junior School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.

 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is XXXX.
+The school online safety co-ordinator is Claire McKimm .

-24. Child on Child Sexual violence and sexual harassment
+24. Peer on peer Abuse (Child on Child) incl Sexual violence and sexual harassment

-The DSL, Governing Body/Board and Head Teacher will take due regard to Section 5, KCSiE 2019
+The DSL, Governing Body/Board and Head Teacher will take due regard to Part 5, KCSiE 2021

 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-Stoke Hill Infant and Nursery School recognise that children are capable of abusing their peers.
+Stoke Hill Junior School recognise that children are capable of abusing their peers.
 It will not be passed off as 'banter' or 'part of growing up'.
 The forms of peer on peer abuse are outlined below.

-- Domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - Child Sexual Exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - Harmful Sexual Behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2). - Upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Serious Youth Violence16 Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
-'Youth violence' is defined in the same way, but also includes assault with injury offences.
-All staff will receive training so that they are aware of indicators which may signal that children are at risk from, or involved with serious violence and crime.
+- domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality; - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - child sexual exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18; - harmful sexual behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others (For more information, please see Appendix 2); - upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm;